Update: I’ve revised the info here to reflect gear options and prices from mid 2017.

 - Fostex FR–2 LE ($599).
 Two-channel recorder.
 This can be found used for under $500.

 - Tascam DR-680MKII ($505).
 The most inexpensive 8-channel dedicated recorder on the market (6 + 2 digital).

 Best discontinued or used options:

 - Fostex FR–2.
 Dedicated recorder.
-Flimsy construction but smooth preamps.
+Not the most robust construction but smooth preamps.